-If you ever synced your lost iPhone to iTunes (or Finder on macOS Catalina) in the past, a backup of your device will have been created on your computer, which you can use to recover data from.
+If you ever synced your lost iPhone to iTunes (or Finder on macOS Catalina or higher) in the past, a backup of your device will have been created on your computer, which you can use to recover data from.
 With iBackup Extractor, you can view the content of these backups and copy individual items from the backup to your computer.

 To access a backup of your lost iPhone, iPod Touch or iPad, follow these steps… iBackup Extractor is able to access your backups made using iTunes or Finder which are saved to your computer.
 If you have lost your device or had it stolen, don't worry!
 As long as you made a backup of the device to your computer before the data was lost, you can use iBackup Extractor to recover your files.
 Here's how:

 Once you have installed and launched iBackup Extractor, you'll see a list of your backups in the dropdown menu.
 These are all of the backups of your devices which you have stored on your computer.